pcesarperez/Modding-never-changes/README.md

 ### Changelog

+**[24/08/2016] Section about people redesigned finished.**

+At last!

+Final chapter finished...
+Well, _almost_ final chapter.
+There are a few remaining loose ends to finish (a merged patch, highlighting of the installed files in each load order listing, etc.).

+This chapter is about people reanimated (new and more natural animations) and redesigned (a huge overhaul of face meshes all around the game).
+And that's it.
+This is the game we are going to play.

+However, there are certain mods that I would like to include in the following rehearshal.
+I have wrote them down in a separate sheet in `Mods installed.ods`.
+I will consider the contents finished then.

 **[21/08/2016] Section about lighting finished.**

 Added a new section about lighting, both in interiors and exteriors, setting a scarier mood in the nights.
 These mods fit perfectly with darker nights from _Project Reality_.